Frequently Asked Questions

 Do I need to pay a deposit?

-We require a deposit for ALL bookings.
+We require a non-refundable deposit for ALL bookings.

 Do you collect or deliver animals?